mranv/notesondocker/README.md

 - Create a Docker volume on the host machine
 - Mount it when starting the container using `-v host_dir:container_dir`
 - Modifications on either the host or container will be mirrored

-Let me know if you would like me to modify or expand on anything!

 ## Conclusion